Alcohol in China: Other

 Other fermented beverages include choujiu (made from sticky rice), lychee wine, gouqi jiu (made from wolfberries), Qingke jiu (made from Tibetan highland barley), and kumis (made from mare or yak milk).
 The peach-scented Luzhou Laojiao prides itself on continuous production since 1573 during the Ming dynasty.
 The ginger-flavored liqueur Canton is no longer produced in China but is instead imported for consumption in the United States from a distillery in France unrelated to its original production.

-Malt Whisky production is on the rise in China, although still in its infancy there has been considerable investment by large multinationals spirits companies and local operators in what’s expected to be a large scale and rapidly growing industry.
-There are more than 20 distilleries currently in planning, construction or operational phases.
-Drinks giants Diageo and Pernod Richard have planned expenditure in excess of $200m while other noteworthy startups include Dexi Distillery and Nine Rivers Distillery in Fujian Provence.

-Other distilleries include Jiangji Distillery (Chongqing), Lai Zhou Distillery (Qiongxia City, Sichuan Province), The Chuan Distillery (Momeishan City, Sichuan Province), Ruins Whisky Distillery (Meishan City, Sichuan Province), Panda Brew Distillery (Anshun City, Guizhou Province), Entellus Distillery (Dali City, Yunnan Province), Eryuan Whisky Distillery (Lacuna County, Yunnan Province), Jisshangbao Distillery (Vantai City, Shandong Province), Yuzhijin Distillery (Yantai City, Shandong Province), Long Whisky Distillery (Vantai City, Shandong Province), Tstintao Distillery (Qingdao City, Shandong Province), Wulliangchuan Distillery (Anging City, Anhui Province), Weigu Distillery (Hangzhou City, Zhejiang Province), Longwei Distillery (Hengzhou City, Zhejiang Province), Paihuan Distillery (Zhangzhou City, Fujian Province), Daiking Louis Distillery (Zhangzhou City, Fujian Province), World Roasted Distillery (Shaoshan City, Hunan Province), Gaolang Distillery (Luiyang City, Hunan Province), Leaven Fu Distillery (Dalian City, Liaoning Province), Defulai Whisky Distillery (Nanyang City, Henan Province), Mengtai Group (Ordos City, Inner Mongolia), Tianyoude Distillery (Xining City, Qinghai Province).
+Whisky demand is on the rise in China, but domestically produced whisky is limited.

 Culture

 Chinese alcoholic beverages have a long history both as a part of diet and ceremonies (both secular and religious), as well as being a part of the productive activities of many households and commercial establishments.

 Cuisine

 Chinese alcoholic beverages were traditionally warmed before being consumed, a practice going back to the early dynastic period.
 The temperature to which the liquor may be warmed ranges between approximately 35 and 55 °C, well below the boiling point of ethanol.
 Warming the liquor allows its aromas to be better appreciated by the drinker without losing too much alcohol.
 The optimal temperature for warming depends on the type of beverage as well as the preference of the drinker.

 Traditionally, also, the drinks are consumed together with food rather than on their own.
 Neither practice is binding in modern China.

 In addition to being used to brew liquor, the seed mash described above can also be made to be eaten or drunk as a sweet dessert.